Tag Archive | how to protect vegetables in cold weather

 Materials

-Some gardeners use lengths of sturdy wire, arched and stuck in the ground, covered with clear plastic secured by fasteners.
-Or use long pieces of PVC tubing anchored over rebar sunk in the ground.
-Repurpose old storm windows or doors (without lead paint) propped on a support.
+Some gardeners use lengths of sturdy wire or cattle panels, arched and stuck in the ground or attached to a wooden base staked to the ground.
+Clear plastic sheeting covers this frame or low tunnel, secured by fasteners.
+Or use long pieces of PVC tubing slipped over rebar sunk in the ground.
+Repurpose old storm doors or windows (without lead paint) propped on a support.

 For the large frame in Maryland (photos), I used rigid twinwall polycarbonate panels, covered with clear plastic film to close the sides.
-On very cold nights, I added more sheets of plastic, separated by “netted” plant flats that trapped air between the layers.
-This created dead air space and better insulation.
+On very cold nights, I added more sheets of plastic, separated by netted plant flats that trapped air between the layers.
+This created dead air space and better insulation, while allowing light to reach the plants.

 cold frame for cool season vegetables